ilight1542/WideVariant/readme_files/readme_snake_run.md

 #### `snakemake_pipeline/input/experiment_info.yaml`
 Mandatory changes:
-* change sample_table to path to samples.csv
+* change `sample_table` to path to samples.csv
-* change myscripts_directory to path to "/scripts" folder in this directory
+* change `myscripts_directory` to path to `"/scripts"` folder in this directory

-* change experiment_name, ref_genome_directory if needed
+* change `pipeline_specifications` from `["mapping","case"]` default, if necessary
+  * This determines which parts of the pipeline snakemake will run
+  * `pipeline_specifications` options are: 'mapping', 'case', 'assembly', 'bracken'
+	*  mapping: process reads and align them to a reference genome
+    *  case: identify candidate SNVs and generate candidate mutation table
+    *  assembly: generate annotated assemblies for each sample
+    *  bracken: estimate abundances of taxa in sample
+* change `experiment_name`
+* change `ref_genome_directory` to the path which holds your reference genome folders
+  * NOTE: Each unique reference genome defined in samples.csv should correspond to a folder name within the `ref_genome_directory` path.
+  * For  instance reference genome is `Ypestis_CO92` in samples.csv, and the path defined in `ref_genome_directory` is `/my/path`, the overall structure should be: `/my/path/Ypestis_CO92/` with file `genome.fasta` or `genome.fasta.gz`.

 #### `snakemake_pipeline/config.yaml`
 NOTE: this file may not be renamed